neuroinformatics-unit/HowTo/docs/source/programming/Mount-ceph-ubuntu-temp.md

+(target-mount-ceph-ubuntu-temp)=
 # Mount ceph storage on Ubuntu temporarily
 In this example, we will **temporarily** mount a partition of `ceph` in an Ubuntu machine.
 The mounting is temporary because it will only remain until the next reboot.
-To mount a partition of `ceph` permanently, see [Mount ceph storage on Ubuntu permanently](Mount-ceph-ubuntu.md).
+To mount a partition of `ceph` permanently, see [Mount ceph storage on Ubuntu permanently](target-mount-ceph-ubuntu-perm).

 ## Prerequisites